aml-org/amf/README.md

 ## AMF ecosystem modules
 The following image shows each module in the AMF ecosystem as a dependency graph.

-For AMF adopters it is recommended to use the `amf-client` module which contains transitive dependencies with every module in the ecosystem.
+For AMF adopters it is recommended to use the `amf-api-contract` module which contains transitive dependencies with every module in the ecosystem except the CLI.
 For AML adopters (with no Web API nor Custom validation features usage) it is recommended to adopt the `amf-aml` module which includes parsing, validation & resolution for AML documents only.
 For more details on AML visit the [AML repository]("https://github.com/aml-org/amf-aml").